 Tikona Fort Trek

 The fort is surrounded by a lake, the Satvahan caves, and the temple of ‘Trimbakeshwar Mahadev.’
 During the Silhara dynasty, the fort was constructed.
 On top of the peak, there is a temple.
-From the top, the view of the Pawna dam, Kathingad, and valleys is breathtaking and is a favourite spot of trekkers and hikers.
+From the top, the view of the Pawna dam, Kathingad, and valleys is breathtaking and is a favorite spot of trekkers and hikers.
 This trek also involves camping and is a good trekking camp for students.

 - Nearest Railway Station: Lonavala (37 km)